-The Perkins Discovery Fund file their complete schedule of portfolio holdings for their first and third fiscal quarters with the SEC on Form N-Q. The Funds' Form N-Q is available without charge, upon request, by calling (800) 280-4779.
+The Perkins Discovery Fund files its complete schedule of portfolio holdings for its first and third fiscal quarters with the SEC on Form N-Q. The Fund's Form N-Q is available without charge, upon request, by calling (800) 280-4779.
 Furthermore, you can obtain the Form N-Q on the SEC's website at www.sec.gov.